peol/grunt-surveil/README.md

 ## Never-ending file watchers
 If you watch a lot of files/directories, triggering tasks can be a bit pain when using most other watchers.
 Re-watching thousands of nodes takes a while, even on an SSD.

-This also causes responsiveness of the watch task to go down noticeably (if files are changed during triggered tasks, you won't retroactively get these file changes after they're done and have to "touch" the files once more to trigger another round.)
+This also causes responsiveness of the watch task to go down noticeably (if files are changed during triggered tasks, you won't retroactively get these file changes after the tasks are done, and have to "touch" the files once more to trigger the watch again.)

-This is what `grunt-surveil` has been designed to mitigate.
+This is part of what `grunt-surveil` has been designed to mitigate.

 ## Usage